WerWolv/Documentation/pattern_language/core-language/data-types.md

 #### Loop sized array

-Sometimes arrays need to keep on growing as long as a certian condition is met.
+Sometimes arrays need to keep on growing as long as a certain condition is met.
 The following array will grow until it hits a byte with the value `0xFF`.

 ```rust
 u8 string[while(std::mem::read_unsigned($, 1) != 0xFF)] @ 0x00;